Virus fears prompt Minnesotans to spread rumors, misinformation

 "This weekend, there were people who came in groups and we tried to discourage that.
 But what do you do when they show up?" said Fritz, president of the business his family launched decades ago.
 "We don't want to lay people off.
 And we don't want to hurt our customers."

 The rapid spread of a virus that causes a potentially deadly respiratory disease also has sown confusion about what the rules are regarding where Minnesotans can go, how many can gather and what the government is doing to enforce them.
-Facebook and Nextdoor neighborhood pages are peppered with assertions that large group gatherings are illegal (only discouraged) and that martial law is right around the corner.
+Facebook and Nextdoor neighborhood pages are peppered with assertions that large group gatherings are illegal (they are only discouraged) and that martial law is right around the corner.
 (No official has said this.)

-As of Monday afternoon, Walz hadn’t yet joined Wisconsin Gov. Tony Evers and several other states in ordering the closure of all nonessential businesses to slow the spread of the COVID-19 virus.
+As of Monday afternoon, Walz hadn't yet joined Wisconsin Gov. Tony Evers and several other governors in ordering the closure of all nonessential businesses to slow the spread of the COVID-19 virus.
 It might not be far off, however.

-On March 15, Walz ordered the temporary closure of Minnesota K-12 public schools at least through March 27.
+On March 15, Walz ordered the closure of Minnesota K-12 public schools at least through March 27.
 The next day, he signed an executive order temporarily closing restaurants and bars to dine-in customers.
 He also ordered the temporary closure of theaters, museums and fitness centers.
 On March 18, in an effort to clarify that order, he added such businesses as tattoo parlors, nail salons, hair salons and barber shops.

 Fritz said the condemnation of his business on Nextdoor (the string of posts has since been removed) is discouraging, given that his store has as much right to be open as other retailers such as office supply or electronics stores.
 As long as the store is open, Fritz said, Wedding Shoppe employees are working to ensure the health and safety of customers and workers by frequently cleaning and sanitizing store surfaces.
 In addition, the store is discouraging customers from keeping upcoming appointments if a visit isn't absolutely necessary.
 On its website, the store is encouraging customers to shop online and has been offering free shipping through the end of March.